 Administrative and National Policy Requirements: Notices of Award for AFCP projects incorporate terms and conditions subject to OMB Uniform Guidance (2 CFR 200): Cost Principles, Audit, and Administrative Requirements for Federal Awards (2 CFR Chapter I, Chapter II, Part 200, et al.).
 All applicants should familiarize themselves with these requirements.
 Other requirements and guidance will appear as program-specific provisions or be incorporated by reference in the Notice of Award.

 Period of Performance: The period of performance begins upon the Grants Officer’s signature and the awardee’s countersignature on a Notice of Award.
 A Notice of Award notifies an award recipient that an award has been made and that funds are available for use during the specified award period.
 Failure to produce a complete Notice of Award package may result in the nullification of the award.

-Performance and Deliverable: AFCP 2020 award recipients must submit performance progress, federal financial status reports, and final reports on time as specified in the Notice of Award.
-AFCP will compile this information in a report to Congress, as required, and in a published annual report of completed projects.
+Performance and Deliverable: AFCP 2021 award recipients must submit performance progress reports, federal financial status reports, and final reports on time as specified in the Notice of Award.
+Upon completion of an AFCP project, the Center will also ask implementers to respond to an online survey about their project and experience with the AFCP program.
+In cases where the proposed public diplomacy or other expected impacts may not be fully realized at the immediate conclusion of the project, the Center may request continued voluntary reporting on specific topics.
 The Center may compile this information into reports to Congress and other documents.
-The survey will ask the following questions: